 Here you will find definitions of terms used in resources on the Foodsource website.
 You will also find these definitions on the right-hand side within chapters.
 If you have any suggestions for new glossary items, let us know here.

-The Food and Agriculture Organisation is a specialised agency of the United Nations.
+The Food and Agriculture Organisation (FAO) is a specialised agency of the United Nations.
 It is dedicated to leading international efforts to defeat hunger worldwide.

 Feed conversion efficiency

 Feed conversion efficiency is a measure of how much feed is required to produce a certain amount of a desired output.
 Such outputs may be animal weight, the amount of milk or meat produced, or even nutritional value measured in calories or grams of protein.
 It is a metric used to compare animal breeds and species in terms of their ability to convert feed into food available for human consumption.

 Food additives, including colourants, flavour enhancers, sweeteners, emulsifiers, and preservatives, are substances that are added to foods to preserve them or to enhance their taste and appearance.
 A food additive may have nutritional value but is not normally consumed as a food by itself.
 Generally not considered to be food additives are herbs, spices and substances such as micronutrients (for example iron or vitamin B12) that are added solely to improve a food’s nutritional qualities.
 Many food additives have a long history and are derived from food ingredients or non-food substances that have traditionally been used for processing foods (e.g. chalk or beetroot juice colourant).
 Others are produced using chemical synthesis (e.g. aspartame and synthetic vitamins).
 Some question the health impacts of certain additives from this latter group.
 Many national and international health authorities regulate additives by banning their use and by defining intake limits.